-A Few Most Effective Mindfulness Exercises
+A Few Most Effective Mindfulness Techniques

 Do not dwell in the past, do not dream of the future, concentrate the mind on the present moment. – Buddha

 However, It again depends on your liking and disliking.
-There is certain type of music which improves the coherence of your brain.
-For me, Raga Malhar works best for me.
-In Indian Vedic music, various Ragas are suitable for a particular time of the day, e.g. if Raga Bhairvi is supposed to be sung or listened in the morning during sun rise, it will loose its effectiveness in the evening.
-That is why I have selected Raga Malhar which is effective through out the day.
-These Ragas not only help your act of sketching resonate with the energy of music but they uplift the overall positive energy of the environment.
+There are certain types of music which improves the coherence of your brain.
+Raga Malhar works best for me.
+In Indian Vedic music, various Ragas are suitable for a particular time of the day, e.g. if Raga Bhairvi is supposed to be sung or listened in the morning during sunrise, it will lose its effectiveness in the evening.
+That is why I have selected Raga Malhar, which is effective throughout the day.
+These Ragas not only help your act of sketching resonate with the energy of music, but they uplift the overall positive energy of the environment.

 The artwork below is my first effort to do mindfulness exercise.
 This sketch shows a very famous street in Wellington known as Tinakori Street.
 And believe me guys, I am not an artist by profession.
 If I can do it, anybody can do it.